What Is a B-1 Business Visa?

-The visitor for business must have clear intent to continue foreign residence.
-His or her principal place of business and actual accrual of profits are predominantly in foreign country.
-His or her legitimate commercial or professional activity further international commerce or business.
-The foreign employer directs the employment, profits must accrue abroad and must go to the employer and services in the U.S. must be incidental to international trade and commerce.
-Payment to the employee on B-1 visa should generally be abroad, however, remuneration from non-U.S. source may be arranged through U.S. financial institution.
+The visitor for business must have a clear intent to continue foreign residence.
+His or her principal place of business and actual accrual of profits are predominantly in foreign countries.
+His or her legitimate commercial or professional activity furthers international commerce or business.
+The foreign employer directs the employment, profits must accrue abroad and must go to the employer, and services in the U.S. must be incidental to international trade and commerce.
+Payment to the employee on a B-1 visa should generally be abroad, however, remuneration from non-U.S. sources may be arranged through U.S. financial institution.
 Services performed are not once which a U.S. worker would have been hired for, are not inherently part of the U.S. labor market, and are not primarily benefiting the U.S. entity as local work.

-For more information and for help with your B-1 visa, call B-1 visa attorney in Phoenix at 480-425-2009 or send us email TODAY!
+For more information and for help with your B-1 visa, call our immigration lawyers at Juras Law Firm, PLC in Scottsdale, AZ at 480-425-2009 or send us an email today!